-Five absolute cavity radiometers that participated in IPC-IX were used as the Transfer Standard Group (TSG) to maintain the WRR for this comparison.
-Although additional radiometers with IPC-IX history were available, only those instruments within NREL's control were selected for the TSG.
-This will permit long-term continuity of the TSG while providing adequate statistical representation of the WRR.
-NPC results from other radiometers with direct traceability to an IPC provide assurance to our process for establishing the WRR.
+Seven absolute cavity radiometers that participated in IPC-IX were used as the Transfer Standard Group (TSG) to maintain the WRR for this comparison.
 Table 2.1 is a list of the TSG absolute cavity radiometers with their WRR Transfer Factors and Pooled Standard Deviations as determined from the latest International Pyrheliometer Comparisons in 2000 [WRC/PMOD, 2001].